...

 Ronda Spain, What to See in Ronda, Spain in One Day

-Some buses or tours easily take you from Sevilla, Granada, and Malaga for those without cars.
+Some buses and tours make it easy to travel from Seville, Granada, and Málaga for those without cars.
 There are trains available, but the route is slow, and you will get there faster by bus.

-Ronda is a smaller city; with so much to experience, you should give yourself at least half the day if you don’t plan to stay the night.
+Ronda is a smaller city, so with so much to experience, you should give yourself at least half a day if you don’t plan to stay the night.
 We highly recommend a one-night stay if you can.

 Ronda, Spain Map